 If you have eye redness or other symptoms of keratitis, make an appointment to see your doctor.
 With prompt attention, mild to moderate cases of keratitis can usually be effectively treated without loss of vision.
 If left untreated, or if an infection is severe, keratitis can lead to serious complications that may permanently damage your vision.

 Signs and symptoms of keratitis include:

 When to see a doctor

 Factors that may increase your risk of keratitis include:

 Preparing for your appointment

 You may start by seeing or calling your family doctor or a general practitioner if you have eye-related signs or symptoms that worry you.
-Depending on the type and severity of your signs and symptoms, your doctor may refer you to an eye specialist (ophthalmologist), if necessary, after an initial exam, or you may need to go directly to an ophthalmologist.
+Depending on the type and severity of your signs and symptoms, your doctor may refer you to an eye specialist (ophthalmologist) after an initial exam.
+Or, you may need to go directly to an ophthalmologist.